 But it was really tough to do.

 I think part of my problem was I felt like I needed permission to feel how I was feeling and to take a break.
-It felt self-indulgent to feel sad when there are people in a ‘worse’ situation than I am; who are working so hard just to make ends meet; who are facing relationship breakdowns.
+It felt self-indulgent to feel sad when there are people in a ‘worse’ situation than I am; who are working so hard just to make ends meet; who are facing relationship issues.
 How dare I feel this way?
 I have a loving partner, a home, a job, and wonderful family and friends.
 I can now move around freely outside of my 25kms and enjoy the spring weather.

 I have all of these things, so I felt selfish for feeling sad and for worrying those around me.